 Provides Structure in Your Life

-The drug addiction recovery process can be stressful, which is difficult because stress can act as a trigger for your addiction.
+The drug addiction recovery process can be stressful, which is difficult because stress can act as a trigger for your addiction treatment in Texas.
 Fortunately, a single session of exercise can relieve stress and boost your mood.
 You can even use exercise as a way to control your stress.

 Restores Your Physical Health